Vernonia noveboracensis (New York Ironweed) [25 Seeds]

 If you sow much after December, give the pot an artificial chilling period of about 2 months.

 It is possible that these seeds could germinate if you sow them in warm, moist, bright conditions.
 But if you try that and no seedlings appear within 2 weeks or so, then proceed with the artificial chilling period.

 Note that this information will not appear on the seed packet you receive.

 Please read the description as well before ordering.

 New York ironweed (Vernonia noveboracensis) bears showy clusters of bright purple flowers at the tips of 4- to 5-foot-tall stems in late summer to early fall.
 It looks right at home in meadow gardens or naturalistic borders, particularly when paired with warm-season grasses, such as switch grasses (Panicum) and Indian grass (Sorghastrum nutans), and other late-blooming perennials, such as pink Joe-Pye weed (Eutrochium maculatum) and bright yellow golden lace (Patrinia scabiosifolia).
 And, butterflies love it!
-U.S. native; provenance is Milford Township, Bucks County, PA (seeds I collected from my meadow).
+US native; these seeds are from plants growing wild in my meadow in Bucks County, PA.
 Full sun.
 Perennial; Zones 4 to 9.